PotentiallyARobot/EmbeddingAdapters/README.md

 - **Cross-model interoperability**
   Treat “embedding space” as a contract, not “whatever the current provider happens to be.”
 Adapters let you plug multiple embedding backends (Hugging Face, OpenAI, etc.) into a shared or slowly evolving space.

-- **Avoid full re-embedding when changing models**
-  You already have a corpus embedded with Model A (e.g. a cloud provider).
-You want to start using Model B (e.g. a local e5 variant) for queries or new content, but re-encoding everything is expensive or disruptive.
-An adapter lets you map into the existing space instead of re-building the world in one shot.

-- **Cross-model interoperability**
-  Treat “embedding space” as a contract, not “whatever the current provider happens to be.”
-Adapters let you plug multiple embedding backends (Hugging Face, OpenAI, etc.) into a shared or slowly evolving space.

 - **Fast experimentation**
   You want to try different source models against a fixed target space / index without rebuilding the entire system every time.
 Adapters give you a low-friction way to do that.